Capacity Conduction Convection

 [^2]: Zone 2 usually refers to 60-70% of your max heart rate.
 Also, yes I know it’s all Zone 2 this Zone 2 that these days.
 Heart rate training has gone mainstream, and it’s been drowned in content.
 Counterpoint: oh my god let me enjoy an analogy.

-[^3]: Okay I think I’ll probably get some people objecting to this, but no really it seems to be true: quite a few sites (take the ) that water temperatures of even 70-80 degrees Fahrenheit can lead to hypothermia and loss of consciousness after many hours.
+[^3]: Okay I think I’ll probably get some people objecting to this, but no really it seems to be true: quite a few sites (take the American Boating Association for example ) that water temperatures of even 70-80 degrees Fahrenheit can lead to hypothermia and loss of consciousness after many hours.
 I couldn’t find anything at the equilibrium temperature in water at which a person could survive indefinitely given sufficient food.